DISCLAIMER Please Read

 Ideas tumble, fall, drift, sharpen, and are coaxed from hiding in a large number of ways.
 There are indeed numerous tricks for starting and finishing creative works.
 Creativity is not just a function of memory directly but of insight.
 When a jumble of disconnected ideas presents itself, you need to be able to both decipher and place them into context.

 As I continue on my art making and storytelling journey, I feel as though it is really the flood of possibilities that becomes the real problem.
-When I discover a block, usually it is because there are actually too many possibilities and I become stunned by the complexity of my choices.
-It can be numbing and paralyzing.
+When I discover a block, usually it is because there are actually too many variables, and I become stunned by the complexity of my potential choices.
+It can be both numbing and paralyzing.
 I will complain about not being able "to see" the idea.
 I should be grateful.
-Thousands of hours of problem solving in art has not given me the ability to solve all problems but it has given me confidence that there is usually more than one solution.

 "Here, I'll make it easier for you."

-Jack Ryan is shaving and talking aloud in a scene for the action thriller, Hunt For Red October.
-He is desperately trying to figure out how the Russian sub commander, Ramius, will get his crew off a rogue nuclear submarine in the middle of the ocean.
-We get to follow his thought process from the point of being stumped to his "aha" moment of finding a solution.
-Script by Larry Ferguson.
+Jack Ryan, as played by Alec Baldwin, is shaving and thinking out loud in a scene for the action thriller, Hunt For Red October based on the popular Tom Clancy novels.
+He is desperately trying to figure out how the rogue Russian sub commander, Ramius, will get his crew off a nuclear submarine in the middle of the ocean.
+The consequences of not solving this riddle is at the core of the film.
+Is Ramius trying to defect and how can Ryan deduce what actions to take?

 "The average Russky, son, don't take a dump without a plan.
 Wait a minute.
 We don't have to get the crew off the sub.
 He would have had to do that.
 We just have to figure out what he's going to do.
 How is he going to get them off the sub?
 They'd have to want to get off.
 How do you get a crew to want to get off a submarine?
 How do you get them to want to get off a nuclear sub...
 I know how he's going to evacuate the sub."

-I look at creative blocks as distractions where too many possibilities freeze an artist's decision making.
-The first trick to getting out of the block is acknowledging that you are in it and realizing that it can be overcome.
-Put something on the page, even if it is just a panel border or a squiggle that can be erased later.
-You need a prompt to not only clear your mind but to give yourself permission to start.
-If the idea won't come, you can't force it.
 Quit banging your head.
 Take a deliberate break and if you have to, set a timer for 15 minutes.
 Pick up the nearest book and flip to a random page.
 Look at a random word or picture.
 Train yourself to see associations between things that don't go together.
 Dig into some artwork you really enjoy and just try to think about why it inspires you.
 Is it the shape, the color, the style?
-Thinking too hard directly to solve a problem can actually create an art block.
+Thinking too hard directly to solve a problem can actually create an art block because it builds anxiety around the problem instead of seeds for possible solutions.

-Take a nap, a walk, or a shower.
+Take a nap, a walk in nature, or a shower.
 Listen to music.
 What you want to do is allow the subconscious mind to do what it does best which is ideation.
 Relax.
 The subconscious brain, at the edges of our conscious decision-making, tugs and pulls at the conflict you have created and often steps in with solutions.
 That block really doesn't stand a chance.
 The only variable is time.
 How long will a block take to overcome?

 A creative block can't last forever, can it?

-Comment and ask questions or make requests.
+Comment and ask questions or make requests to stay fully engaged.

 No comments: